Springing Member: Hopping Into Action

 A Springing Member is similar to an Independent Manager/Director.
-The Springing Member sits independent of a company’s board of directors.
-A Springing Member serves during times of need.
-For example, this individual may spring into action if a board member dies, during a personal bankruptcy hearing, or another event that may have a negative impact on a company’s health.
+He or she sits independent of a company’s board of directors and is designated and ready to serve at a moment’s notice, most often in response to an event that may have a negative impact on the company.
+For example, if a board member dies, the springing member will “spring” into action and fill the deceased board member’s seat.
 The contract signed at the appointment of a Springing Member allows for the designated person to take on the role immediately so the company has at least one member.
-This ensures that the company continues to flourish even in the face of hardship.
+This ensures that the company continues to maintain even in the face of hardship.

 What is the Difference between a Springing Member and an Independent Manager?

 Although similar, the difference in the type of representation you need comes down to your company’s entity type.
 For example, Springing Members are typically utilized for Single Purpose Entities (SPEs) and Delaware Limited Liability Companies.
 These types of entities usually have one member handling all facets of the company.
 Should something happen to that sole member, the company does not automatically dissolve if they have a springing member.
 At this point, the Springing Member could hop in to ensure the entity is properly closed so as to not add financial burden to the sole owner’s family.